Welat Cagro: NAC Breda

 In November 2021, Cagro signed with NAC Breda after a successful trial.
 On 19 November, he made his debut for the club in a 1–1 draw against Jong FC Utrecht in the Eerste Divisie, replacing Jarchinio Antonia at half-time.

-Cagro's contract with NAC was terminated by mutual consent on 19 March 2023,.
+Cagro's contract with NAC was terminated by mutual consent on 19 March 2023.

 Beerschot

-In the summer of 2023, Cagro signed a two-year contract with Beerschot, and helped them to promotion to the Belgian top flight in his first season at the club, under first-team coach Dirk Kuyt.
+In June 2023, Cagro signed a two-year contract with Beerschot, and helped them to promotion to the Belgian top flight in his first season at the club, under first-team coach Dirk Kuyt.